TL;DR — Swiss Cantonal Tax Comparison 2026

 Comparison for Self-Employed and SMEs

-Observation: gap less pronounced for companies than for individuals.
+Observation: the gap between cantons is less pronounced for companies than for individuals, as the TRAF reform tightened corporate profit-tax rates.

 Cantonal Specificities